-Galaxy, one of the best-known workflow management systems for bioinformatics, aims to make computational biology accessible to research scientists that do not have computer programming or systems administration experience.
+Galaxy is a widely adopted workflow management systems for bioinformatics, aiming to make computational biology accessible to research scientists that do not have computer programming or systems administration experience.

-How can scientists connect this powerful tool seamlessly with many data sources?
+How can scientists connect this useful, reproducibility-oriented tool seamlessly with many data sources?
 How can they do so in a coherent way using different instances of Galaxy?
 Can they run it locally or on a secured infrastructure that handles patient data?
 Can they compare the results of those different scenarios?
 Those are the main questions this use-case wants to address.

 Building on top of existing French and Italian national services, the use-case will produce guidelines and best practices, and implement a service prototype based on different scientific scenarios in order to: